fitnr/gdal-cheat-sheet/README.md

 Given two files that both have an id field, this will produce a vector file with the part of `file1.shp` that doesn't intersect with `file2.shp`:

-    ogr2ogr diff.shp file1.shp -dialect sqlite \
+    ogr2ogr diff.shp inputfolder -dialect sqlite \
     -sql "SELECT ST_Difference(a.Geometry, b.Geometry) AS Geometry, a.id \
-    FROM file1 a LEFT JOIN 'file2.shp'.file2 b USING (id) WHERE a.Geometry != b.Geometry"
+    FROM file1 a LEFT JOIN file2 b USING (id) WHERE a.Geometry != b.Geometry"

-This assumes that `file2.shp` and `file2.shp` are both in the current directory.
+This assumes that `file2.shp` and `file2.shp` are both in `inputfolder`.

 __Spatial join:__

 A spatial join transfers properties from one vector layer to another based on a [spatial relationship](http://postgis.net/docs/manual-2.0/reference.html#Spatial_Relationships_Measurements) between the features.
 Fields from the join layer can be [aggregated](https://www.sqlite.org/lang_aggfunc.html) in the output.

-Given a set of points (trees.shp) and a set of polygons (parks.shp) in the same directory, create a polygon layer with the geometries from parks.shp and summaries of some columns in trees.shp:
+Given a set of points (`natural/trees.shp`) and a set of polygons (`natural/parks.shp`), create a polygon layer with the geometries from parks.shp and summaries of some columns in trees.shp:

-    ogr2ogr -f 'ESRI Shapefile' output.shp parks.shp -dialect sqlite \
+    ogr2ogr -f 'ESRI Shapefile' output.shp natural -dialect sqlite \
     -sql "SELECT p.Geometry, p.id id, SUM(t.field1) field1_sum, AVG(t.field2) field2_avg
-    FROM parks p, 'trees.shp'.trees t WHERE ST_Contains(p.Geometry, t.Geometry) GROUP BY p.id"
+    FROM parks p, trees t WHERE ST_Contains(p.Geometry, t.Geometry) GROUP BY p.id"

 Note that features that from parks.shp that don't overlap with trees.shp won't be in the new file.